Pirate Party (Sweden)

 The Pirate Party (Piratpartiet) is a political party in Sweden founded in 2006.
-Its sudden popularity has given rise to parties with the same name and similar goals in Europe and worldwide, forming the International Pirate Party movement.
+Its sudden popularity has given rise to parties with the same name and similar goals across Europe and worldwide, forming the International Pirate Party movement.

 The Pirate Party was initially formed to reform laws regarding copyright and patents.
 The party agenda includes support for strengthening the individual's right to privacy, both on the Internet and in everyday life, and the transparency of state administration.
 The Pirate Party has intentionally chosen to be bloc independent of the traditional left-right scale to pursue their political agenda with all mainstream parties.
 The party originally stayed neutral on other matters, but started broadening into other political areas in 2012.

 The Pirate Party participated in the 2006 Riksdag elections and gained 0.63% of the votes, making them the third largest party outside parliament.
 In terms of membership, it passed the Green Party in December 2008, the Left Party in February 2009, the Liberal People's Party and the Christian Democrats in April 2009, and the Centre Party in May 2009, making it, for the time being, the third largest political party in Sweden by membership.
 The Pirate Party's associated youth organisation, Young Pirate (Ung Pirat), was, for a part of 2009 and 2010, the largest political youth organisation in Sweden by membership count.

-The Pirate Party came 5th in the 2009 European Parliament elections with 7.13% of the vote and 1 MEP (increasing to 2 after ratification of the Lisbon Treaty).
+The Pirate Party came fifth in the 2009 European Parliament elections with 7.13% of the vote and one MEP (increasing to two after ratification of the Lisbon Treaty).
 Christian Engström became the first MEP for the party, and Amelia Andersdotter took the second seat on 1 December 2009.

 Rick Falkvinge, founder of the party, stepped down on 1 January 2011 after five years as party leader, making vice leader Anna Troberg the party leader.

 On 1 December 2014, Anna Troberg announced that she would not be available for re-election in 2015 after her term ended on 31 December 2014.

+During the autumn meeting in 2024 Mikael Enmalm was elected party leader and Kevin Stenberg was elected secretary general of the party.